 When he’s not rinsing Simon Cowell on Britain’s Got Talent or dressing up like a laaaady, David Walliams is busy being one of the UK’s bestselling children’s authors.
 With over 20 books to his name, from Gangster Granny to The Boy in the Dress, all coming with a moral and hilarious message, he’s been charming kids and making bedtime easier for parents since his first release back in 2000.

-Each day at 11am for the next month, David is releasing a free children’s audio book in his Elevenses series.
+At the beginning of lockdown, David began releasing a free children’s audio book in his Elevenses series.
+While it’s yet to be determined if he’ll pick up this, you can tune in to some of the previous audio clips.
 It offers a fun approach to English and encourages little bookworms to use their imagination.
 They’re all voiced by David himself, so expect a few chuckles for the parents too.

 Our memories of Home Economics consist of making scones and star-shaped biscuits.
 Thankfully, the kids of today have Jamie Oliver to get them inspired in the kitchen, with his Get Kids Cooking series.